Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Prices for whale watching excursions can vary, as can what you get from the service.

 Whale watching tours typically range in price from about $130 to over $300 for adults.
-Children under age 4 or 5 are usually free.
+Children under age 4 or 5 are usually free, but not always.

 Even within the same company, the types of boats and level of service can vary considerably.
 Prince of Whales, for example, has vessels ranging from relatively small inflatable-style Zodiac boats, (for shorter distance tours) up to massive almost mini-cruise-ship-style vessels that go much farther out to sea.